A lot of work to do for Fiji 7s before Olympics: Cakau

 Cakau says minimizing the changes to our national 7s squad can help Fiji retain the Olympic gold medal.

-“You know it’s a lot of work for them to do what I totally believe is the few changes that’s going around here and to say this from inside I think it hurts me a lot like it’s Olympic year and we keep on changing our team it will not help the performance of team that we will send to the Olympics”.
+“You know it’s a lot of work for them to do.
+What I totally believe is the few changes that are going around here and to say this from inside, I think it hurts me a lot like it’s Olympic year and we keep on changing our team it will not help the performance of the team that we will send to the Olympics”.

 But Fiji 7s Head Coach Gareth Baber says the pressure will always be there for the side.